jandecaluwe/urubu/doc/manual/templating.md

 Attribute      | Description
 ---------------|---------------------------
+`fn`           | The pathname of the file or directory corresponding the object.
 `components`   | The components of the object's pathname, without file extension, as a list.

 ### Folder attributes